 In Part I. Site Overview, describe any actions taken as a result of or in response to COVID-19 in Section E. Other.
 You may also include specific details about aspects of your program or language institution in the responses to relevant standards.
 Any questions about your self-study report can be addressed directly to Rachel Herman, Accreditation Process and Technology Manager, at firstname.lastname@example.org.

-If the period of temporary changes to instruction has extended beyond the date originally reported to CEA, please send an update to email@example.com, explaining the ways in which the educational program has been adapted, and the projected date of resuming normal delivery of the program, if available.
+If additional changes are made, please send an update to email@example.com, explaining the ways in which the educational program has been adapted, and the projected date of resuming normal delivery of the program, if available.

 How long does CEA consider “temporary” to be?